 - Move files from an external Google Cloud bucket into your Cloud Environment directly.

-When you want to test quickly, run Python, Spark, or R scripts directly from the terminal if you already have a Jupyter Environment VM running (see step-by-step instructions below).
+When you want to quickly test out your code, you can run Python, Spark, or R scripts directly from the terminal.
+Note: you must already have a Jupyter Environment VM running to do this (see step-by-step instructions below).

 How to access the terminal from a workspace